mancitizen17/Weather-Update/README.md

 #### Setup Instructions

 1. Go to **Google Apps Script** (script.google.com).
-2. Click **"New project"** and paste the entire code into the editor.
+2. Click **"New project"** and add `Code.gs` and `Index.html` with the contents from this repo.
-3.  **Configure your settings:** Replace the placeholder variables at the top of the `checkWeatherAndSendAlert` function with your specific information:
+3.  **Configure your settings** in **Project Settings → Script Properties** (not hardcoded in the code):
-    * `API_KEY`: Your OpenWeatherMap API key.
+    * `OPENWEATHER_API_KEY`: Your OpenWeatherMap API key.
-    * `LAT` & `LON`: Latitude and longitude of your location.
+    * `LAT` & `LON`: Latitude and longitude of your location (optional — defaults to Ahmedabad, India).
     * `YOUR_EMAIL`: The email address where you want to receive the forecast.
-    * `PHONE_NUMBER`, `TWILIO_ACCOUNT_SID`, `TWILIO_AUTH_TOKEN`, `TWILIO_PHONE_NUMBER`: Your Twilio credentials for SMS alerts.
+    * `PHONE_NUMBER`, `TWILIO_ACCOUNT_SID`, `TWILIO_AUTH_TOKEN`, `TWILIO_PHONE_NUMBER`: Your Twilio credentials for SMS alerts (optional).
 4.  **Save the project.**
+5. Run the `checkConfiguration` function once to confirm all properties were picked up correctly (check the execution log).
-5. Run the `createDailyTrigger` function once.
+6. Run the `createDailyTrigger` function once.
 This will set up the daily automation.
-6. You will be prompted to authorize the script to access external services (like sending emails and fetching URLs).
+7. You will be prompted to authorize the script to access external services (like sending emails and fetching URLs).
 Grant the necessary permissions.
+8.  **Deploy as a web app:** Deploy → New deployment → Web app → set "Who has access" → Deploy.
+Use the resulting `/exec` URL for the live dashboard.

 Once configured, the script will run every morning at the designated time, and you'll receive your daily weather forecast directly in your inbox and a quick text on your phone!
+Whenever you update `Code.gs` or `Index.html`, remember to create a **new deployment version** (Deploy → Manage deployments → Edit → New version) — just saving the code does not update the live URL.